makersall/toolkit/pages/10-intro/30-extension-citizenship-schools.md

 Where Citizenship Schools differed from Extension Services is that Citizenship Schools were deeply rooted in civic literacy and activism.
 While some traditions of Extension Services were grounded in civic engagement, Citizenship Schools were designed from the ground up to help their students learn how to fight for their freedom and for their community.
 In addition to teaching basic literacy, Citizenship Schools taught their students the civic skills necessary to win the struggle for voting rights as well as to understand the nuts and bolts of how the political system worked so students could use political campaigns and community organizing to make their voices count.

 When the Internet first took off, it was sold as a tool for empowering everyone; instead, it became one critical foundation of an economy where communities from Harlem to Harlan County were left behind.
 If we don't want to repeat that mistake, we must ensure that every community has a seat at the table -- and to do that, we'll need to draw on the lessons of Citizenship Schools.
 Only by ensuring that there are enough people in every community who understand both how to code and how to fight for their community's future can we be confident that emerging tech opportunities will be accessible in every community and that every community will have a real say in who benefits from this new economy.

-## Letting Go of Fear
-Ultimately, the most important lesson we can learn from Extension Services and Citizenship Schools is that we need to stop being afraid to think big.

-We have a rare opportunity to make more emerging tech jobs more accessible today and to create a better future for all tomorrow.
-But to seize it, we need to think boldly, dream, and then act on a large enough scale to realize those dreams.